Search engine optimisation (SEO)

 Benchmarking

-Once you have collected your key metrics over a reasonable period of time (at least six months), you can analyse your site's progress and the effects of any changes you've made.
+After collecting your key metrics for at least six months, you can analyse your site's progress and the effects of any changes you've made.
 You can also compare your site's performance to your competitors' - helping you to identify areas for future improvement.